-The Company is focused on developing and commercializing REPELWRAPTM film and its other products under development, including its spray technology and catheter coating formulation.
-The Company was incorporated on July 28, 2020 and had limited operations in Fiscal 2020 which were mainly focussed on organizing the Company, strategic planning, branding, research of various third parties that it could use to assist with future testing and scaleup work, and negotiating the License Agreement with McMaster.
+The Company is focused on developing and commercializing REPELWRAPTM film and its other products under development, including its nanoparticle suspension coating technology and catheter coating formulation.
+The Company was incorporated on July 28, 2020 and had limited operations in Fiscal 2020 which were mainly focussed on organizing the Company, strategic planning, branding, research of various third parties that it could use to assist with future testing and scale-up work, and negotiating the License Agreement with McMaster.
 During the year ended December 31, 2021, the Company's activities primarily related to finalizing and entering into the License Agreement and CRA, research and testing-related activities with McMaster and consultants, establishing agreements with third parties related to testing and potential scale-up, financing activities, building its board and management team, and building corporate infrastructure.
-During the year ended December 31, 2022, the Company focussed on the continued R&D activities with McMaster, completing several financings including its subscription receipt ("Subscription Receipt") financing and preparing a prospectus filed January 31, 2023 (the "Prospectus").
+During the year ended December 31, 2022, the Company focused on the continued R&D activities with McMaster, completing several financings including its subscription receipt ("Subscription Receipt") financing and preparing a prospectus filed January 31, 2023 (the "Prospectus").
 On February 1, 2023, the Company was successful in obtaining a receipt for its Prospectus, thus satisfying the escrow release condition such that the gross proceeds of \$4,001,400 from the Subscription Receipt financing were released to the Company.
-During 2023, the Company also achieved a listing of its common shares on the CSE and had its common shares listed on the OTCQB and FSE.
-During the year ended December 31, 2023, the Company continued its R&D activities with McMaster and began intermediate scale-up activities on its REPELWRAPTM film, entered into the Spray License Agreement, Spray CRA and Catheter Coating CRA with McMaster and conducted R&D on the spray formulation and initiated work on the catheter nano-coating project.
-Additionally, the Company is engaged on expanding its pipeline and intellectual property through the identification and assessment of acquisition and/or licensing opportunities.
+During 2023, the Company also achieved a listing of its common shares on the CSE and had its common shares listed on the OTCOB and FSE.
+During the year ended December 31, 2023, the Company continued its R&D activities with McMaster and began intermediate scale-up activities on its REPELWRAPTM film, entered into the Spray License Agreement, Spray CRA and Catheter Coating CRA with McMaster and conducted R&D on the nanoparticle suspension coating formulation and initiated work on the catheter nano-coating project.
+During the year ended December 31, 2024, the Company continued its R&D and scale-up activities and engaged in financing activities.
+Additionally, the Company identified several sites that could serve as real-world testing sites for its REPELWRAPTM film and is also engaged in expanding its pipeline and intellectual property through the identification and assessment of acquisition and/or licensing opportunities.
 The Company has not earned any revenues since incorporation.
-During the six months ended June 30, 2024, the Company continued its R&D and scale-up activities and engaged in financing activities.